 It seems like groceries get more and more expensive.
 And then $200 later… we can still potentially have nothing to eat!
 I have been able to figure out a few things to help keep these costs down for our family.

-My number one secret weapon is Kroger Click list.
+My number one secret weapon is the Kroger Click list and Walmart Grocery Pickup.

 (Totally NOT a sponsor of this post either, I truly just love love love the click list idea and implementation).